GreyTheFoxx/very-serious-github-repo/README.md

 # Programmers Current Status

-Phase 2
-waiting for GDD/Must-haves vs Nice-to-haves doc.
-Try build some quick n dirty implemenations of a wheel spin mechanic in the mean time.
+Phase 2.
+Please do a check in on discord (see pinned comment).

 # Outline of the week